 Imagine that, journeying from Moscow to Beijing via train.
 That’s 5 time zones and, in the case of the Trans Siberian Railway, a distance of 9,289 km (i.e., 5,772 miles) my train.

 My nephew Matthew has displayed a gift for languages, predominantly Italian and Russian, both of which he studied by correspondence.

-While I can’t help with much more than mamma mia or nyet, I can at least help paint a picture of some of the wonders of our world that I really hope one day he’ll be able to see for himself.
+While I can’t help with much more than mamma mia or nyet, I can at least make use of my photography to help paint a picture of some of the wonders of our world that I really hope one day he’ll be able to see for himself.

 This one’s for you, Matt.